Wild Tomorrow South Africa is dedicated to the protection of southern Africa’s threatened species and the habitats they depend on for survival.

 Over 1,200 species have been recorded in the reserve, including the Giant Sansevieria plant which is classified as Critically Rare in South Africa.
 The corridor’s floodplains and wetlands will expand habitat for South Africa’s largest population of Hippo, as well as Nile Crocodile and 31 threatened bird species.
 The nearby community of Mduku utilise an unfenced floodplain section for fishing, cattle grazing, and reed and water collection.

-During the height of the COVID-19 pandemic, WTF delivered 480 food parcels which each fed a family of four for a month.
+During the height of the COVID-19 pandemic, WT delivered 480 food parcels which each fed a family of four for a month.
 Food continues to be provided to a smaller number of families, an orphanage, and the two rural community preschools that our partner supports.

 So far they have contributed educational equipment, teacher stipends, daily school lunches for over 70 children, structural repairs to existing buildings, and the construction of a brand new school.
-WTF have also created jobs for the communities around their reserve, employing a field team of 14 women named the “Green Mambas” as well as 10 local rangers.
+WT have also created jobs for the communities around their reserve, employing a field team of 14 women named the “Green Mambas” as well as 10 local rangers.

 Additional conservation work supported by WTF includes: